Yokuts: During contact

 The first time the Yokuts encountered Europeans was in 1772, when Spanish troops were in the area searching for soldiers.
 In the 19th century, missions were introduced by the Spaniards and as they expanded they forced the Yokuts to work the land for farming.
 The harsh working conditions along with disease and abuse led to the death of many Yokuts.
 With their work force dwindling the missions moved further inland forcing those they encountered to convert and work.

 In 1833, malaria was brought by British fur traders, spreading through the native population through their use of the sweat houses.
 This decrease in population left the Yokuts weak in numbers when gold was discovered, bringing with it more foreigners.

 Gold was discovered in California in 19th century.
 The 1850s were a devastating time for California's Native Americans due to the incursion of European settlers into their homelands, who enslaved or killed the natives in great number.
 The gold rush left the Yokuts with no land and a large decrease in their population.
 In 1853, malaria spread once again among the Yokuts, killing more natives.
 By 1854, what was left of the Yokuts tribes was forced to move to the Fort Tejon Reservation.
 The reservation briefly flourished, until a combination of mismanagement, droughts, and flooding caused its eventual failure and abandonment in 1864.
 Tule Reservation was established in 1873 and many Yokuts moved there.
-Disease, violence, and relocation severely diminished the Yokuts; today, they number only a fraction of their pre-contact population.
+Disease, violence, and relocation severely diminished the Yokuts; today, they number only a fraction of their precontact population.